IvannKurchenko/blog-data-quality-on-spark/blog/POST_PART_4.md

   "-Djdk.reflect.useDirectMethodHandle=false"
 )
 ```
-After having this in place we can review the library capabilities per module using the same [Airline's](https://relational.fel.cvut.cz/dataset/Airline) database.

 ### Profiling
 Profiling provides possibility to get high level view of a dataset without prior heavy lifting.